iV01d/ObjCTutorials/README.md

-# SwiftTutorials
+# Objective-C Tutorials

 ## How to use:

-You reqire the version of Xcode next to the subtitle or newer (due to version of Swift included)
+You should use a relatively new version of xcode unless a specific version is specified.

 To use, download the MASTER folder (by either cloaning to your desktop or clicking "Download Zip").
 From here, you can open the .playlist files you with to use.